We have words to describe everything. We even have multiple words to describe a single thing.

 So, how can we, as ordinary human beings, achieve this highest peak of happy existence?

 How Can We Access Bliss?

 In ordinary life experiences, we struggle to maintain the basic levels of happiness, such as peace and pleasure.
 Worse yet, we often tend to fall into the negative happiness spectrum of sadness, anger, dejection, and depression.

 But it should not have to be that way.
 With proper knowledge, training, and transcendent practices, we can also reach levels of constant happiness and joy.

 But first, we must acknowledge the fact that our ability to sustain joy and achieve bliss is directly proportional to the level of consciousness we are in.

-Most of the modern people are currently living in an unstable level of consciousness.
-Hence, they momentarily fall in and out of happiness being influenced by the various external situations.
+Most modern people are currently living with an unstable level of consciousness.
+Hence, they momentarily fall in and out of happiness, being influenced by the various external situations.

 But the moment we start rising higher up the ladder of consciousness, we start to achieve stability and immunity from external stimuli.